Interacting Quantum Observables: Categorical Algebra and Diagrammatics: Phase shifts and a generalised spider theorem

 \section{Phase shifts and a generalised spider theorem}

-In the preceding section we saw that observable structures correspond to bases of our state space; now we introduce an abstract notion of \emph{phase} relative to a given basis, and generalise Theorem~\ref{thm:spider} to incorporate such phase shifts.
+In the preceding section we saw that observable structures correspond to bases of our state space; now we introduce an abstract notion of \emph{phase} relative to a given basis, and generalise Theorems~\ref{thm:spider} and \ref{thm:spiderrule} to incorporate such phase shifts.